 At Babeș-Bolyai University, Diana Margarit and Dana Trif are postdoctoral researchers and Alexandru Polgar is research assistant.
 Felipe González Santos is postdoctoral researcher at City, University of London.
 Matthias Hoffmann is postdoctoral researcher at the University of Copenhagen.
 Fred Paxton is postdoctoral researcher at Università Statale di Milano.
-Eryn Parker, Léa Wittbush and Gareth Jonas (City), Andrea L. P. Pirro, Robin Piazzo and Saija Räsänen (Milan) are research associates.
+Eryn Parker, Léa Wittbush (City), Andrea L. P. Pirro, Robin Piazzo and Saija Räsänen (Milan) are research associates.

 The ProDem Team and the Project Work Packages

 The PIs and their teams share strong research interests in protests, social movements, movement parties, civic participation, and the media.
 Their country expertise, methodological and theoretical profiles, and skills complement each other in ways that enable successful implementation of ProDem’s ambitious research design.